 KPI 2: Average Handle Time (AHT)

-Average Handle Time measures the mean duration of voice agent conversations from greeting to completion.
+Average Handle Time measures the mean duration of voice agent calls from greeting to completion.
 Unlike traditional contact centers where lower AHT often equals better efficiency, voice agents must balance speed with quality—rushing conversations degrades CSAT and increases repeat calls.

 Definition & Calculation